 I created a merged table of my source data and images and matched it up by brand.
 To do this, I used Home > Tables > Merge Two Tables.
 Over in the Object Inspector, I nominated the tables to merge.
 In this case, it was table.Q3.Preferred.cola and table.output.
-I selected Side-by-Side and Matching Only as my options, and then checked Automatic next to Calculate.
+I selected Side-by-Side and Matching Only as my options.
 Because I want the R Output to sort the data from highest to lowest, I added some lines of code to the merged object.
 I did this by selecting the merged table, going to Properties > R CODE in the Object Inspector, and adding this final line:

 merged[order(merged[,1], decreasing = TRUE),].
 If you're not familiar with this process, I recommend reading the blog post How to sort your data with R in Displayr.